truecaller/flutter-sdk/README.md

 ```

 ### 3. Make changes to `MainActivity.kt`:
+* Head to the `MainActivity.kt` under /android module
 * SDK requires the use of a FragmentActivity as opposed to Activity, so extend your `MainActivity.kt` with `FlutterFragmentActivity`.
 * Override function `configureFlutterEngine(flutterEngine: FlutterEngine)` in your `MainActivity.kt` like this -
 ```kotlin